- 1 Where can I buy a prickly pear fruit?

 The distinctive reddish-purple juice of the cactus fruit can also be used to make drinks, candy, and jellies.
 However, the plant’s growth rate is fairly slow, and it can take three to four years before a new plant starts fruiting.
 Prickly pear is best planted outside in the spring after the threat of frost has passed.

-Can you eat prickly pears?
+Can you eat prickly pear?

 Prickly Pear (Opuntia) is a very flexible food source.
 Both the pads (nopales) and the fruit (tunas) are edible, but caution should be taken with both harvesting and preparation.
 Do not rinse the cactus pads or fruit under the sink until AFTER the thorns have been removed.